the-bootcamp-project/Native-Mobile-Application-with-Cordova-Svelte-TypeScript-Webpack/README.md

 ## 🏆 Acknowledgements 🏆

-Thanks for these awesome resources that were used during the development of the **Bootcamp Project: Native Mobile Application with Cordova Svelte TypeScript Webpack**:
+Thanks for these awesome resources that were used during the development of the **Bootcamp Project: Native Mobile Application with Ionic Svelte TypeScript Webpack**: